View Benjamin Ford's Obituary on TheStarPress.com and share memories

 Benjamin "Frank" Ford

 Frank is survived by his wife, Marilyn; 2 sons, Frank (Margaret) and John (Christina); 4 grandchildren, Rick (Nicole), Brian (Christa), Amy (Nathan), Allison (Zane); and 9 great grandchildren.
-He considered God and his family to be most important in Life.
+He considered God and his family to be most important in life.
+He was a member of Holy Trinity Lutheran Church in Muncie.

 Frank was a self-taught pianist and played for the church choir, at certain other public venues, and for his family.
 He also learned to be a skilled handyman at home, being able to perform just about any household or car repair.
 Frank was a lifelong Cubs fan.
 His entire family was so happy for him to be able to see the Cubs win the 2016 World Series.